seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/calc/2H/04_relax_final/README_run.md

-Purpose:
-Final structural relaxation using converged ENCUT and k-point mesh parameters.
+Performs a final structural relaxation using converged ENCUT and k-point mesh parameters to obtain the production geometry

-Notes:
-The optimized structure from this step was used as the reference geometry for DOS and band structure calculations.
+used for DOS and band structure calculations.